Characteristic functions of measures on geometric rough paths: Expected signature

 \subsection{Analyticity}

-In this section we investigate conditions under the characteristic function is analytic.
-We apply these result to situations where the expected signature does not necessarily have an infinite radius of convergence.
-We mention here that a large part of the results in this section arose from discussions with Dr. Ni Hao, and we hope to soon jointly expand on this material in a future paper.
+In this section we investigate conditions under which the characteristic function is analytic.
+We apply these results to situations where the expected signature does not necessarily have an infinite radius of convergence.

 \begin{definition} Let $X$ be an $E$-valued random variable, $H$ a finite dimensional Hilbert space, and $M \in \LLL(V, \LLL(H))$.
 For $\lambda \in \C$, define $\phi_{X, M}(\lambda) = \EEE{(\lambda M)(X)}$ whenever $\norm{(\lambda M)(X)}$ is integrable. \end{definition}